TakumiOtagaki/PseudoknotVisualizer/README.md

 ### overview of the installation
 1. Clone this repository.
 2. Installation of RNAView
-3. Rewrite `config.py`: path and other enviromental variables.
-4. Rewrite or create `~/.pymolrc.py` in order to load the extension at startup automatically.
+3. Rewrite or create `~/.pymolrc.py` in order to load the extension at startup automatically.

 -----